Anshul619/HLD-System-Designs/9_ContainerOrchestrationServices/Readme.md

 - Using the list of requirements for all tasks/services, Orchestrator can bin-pack the tasks over the machines in an optimal way that [also accounts for failure domains](../7_SystemGlossaries/Reliability/FaultTolerance.md).

 # Benefits

-There are a lot of benefits with Container Orchestration
 - How many resources are still available on the different machines?
 - When to schedule the next container?
 - If the docker container is crashed and not running anymore?